FAQs: Michigan’s No Fault Auto Insurance Changes

 How Much Money Will I Save On My Auto Insurance Premiums?

 It depends on the coverage you choose.
-You may be hearing about a 10-40% reduction in your auto premium in the media.
-Keep in mind that any cost savings to you will be on the PIP portion coverage only, not on your total insurance premium.
+The media may mention a 10-40% reduction in your auto premium.
+However, any cost savings will be on the PIP portion coverage only, not on your total insurance premium.

 If you choose to retain the unlimited PIP coverage, you'll see an approximate 10% reduction on your yearly PIP coverage.
 For example, if your vehicle's yearly PIP premium is $250, you'll see a savings of $25.